belapferreira/finax/README.md

 The Finax app was developed as a way to apply and fix the knowledge that was studied about TailwindCSS and Redux Toolkit practically.

 I'm more familiar with React, so I picked this library to develop the interface, using the Next.js framework.
-Currently the React team recommend picking one of the frameworks popular in the community:
+Currently, the React team recommends choosing one of the frameworks popular in the community:

 > If you want to build a new app or a new website fully with React, we recommend picking one of the React-powered frameworks popular in the community.
 Frameworks provide features that most apps and sites eventually need, including routing, data fetching, and generating HTML.